kimbring2/AlphaStar_Implementation/README.md

 [![Supervised Learning demo 1](https://img.youtube.com/vi/A4c3yb83KDY/sddefault.jpg)](https://youtu.be/A4c3yb83KDY "AlphaStar Implementation - Click to Watch!")
 <strong>Click to Watch!</strong>

 I am still training my model.
-In my experience, it will take 2~3 days to finish.
-Final loss should be under 0.5.
+In my experience, final loss should be under 0.5 value.
+It will take long time because of current training setting is not using a distributed strategy.

 # Detailed information
 I am writing explanation for code at Medium as series.